Channel Islands Pet Passport & Import Regulations

 - Regulations in steps 1 and 2 apply.
 Step 3 does not apply.

-- A licensed veterinarian must complete the commercial EU health certificate within 48 hours of entry.
+- A licensed veterinarian must complete the commercial UK health certificate within 48 hours of entry.
 If your pet is traveling from the United States or Canada, the veterinarian must be accredited by the USDA or CFIA respectively and the commercial EU health certificate must be endorsed by the local USDA (United States) or CFIA (Canada) office.
 This form is good for transports of 5 or less animals. (see item 6 for transports of more than 5 pets.)

 - Your pet must enter through an approved Border Inspection Post (BIP) at an international airport in London Heathrow or Gatwick.
 Notice must be given 24 hours prior to arrival.